FrancescPF/People/README.md

 </div>
 <h2>🛠️How it works</h2>
   <p>
-    The application code is distributed in five packages:
+    The application code is distributed in the following packages:
-    1️⃣ Model:
+    1️⃣ Model.Class:
+      -  Person.java: class that defines the type of object with which the application works.
+In our case it structures the person entity.
+      - PersonException:
     2️⃣ Controller:
     3️⃣ View:
     4️⃣ Start: